dantemogrim/toll-fee-calculator/README.md

 # toll-fee-calculator

-A [calculator for vehicle toll fees](https://github.com/layertencollective/toll-fee-calculator) written in TypeScript.
+A CLI toll fee calculator written in TypeScript.

 ## The Assignment